AGTTeam/MonoPriData/patch_readme.txt

 1) Download and install WIT
 2) Unzip 'MonopriPatch'
 3) Drag and drop your .iso file onto the 'patcher.bat' and wait for the process to complete.
 (It may take some time.)
-4) You should now have a file called 'monopri_patched.iso' in the same location as the original ISO
+4) You should now have a file called 'monopri_patched.iso' in the same location as the original .iso

 Note: If you have previously played the original game in Dolphin, the game's title and banner image may still appear in Japanese.
 You can update this by right-clicking on the game in the file list, selecting 'Open Wii Save Folder', and deleting the 'banner.bin'.
 Then, in Dolphin, go to View>Purge Game List Cache.
 The banner image will now appear as a grey 'X', and will update after you open and save the game.